PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 In this case, the effect of JSR is that the current PC (which points to line 3) is pushed onto the stack, and the PC is set to
 _main (1550 in the source).
 But, as the commentary in Lions points out, the call on main() never returns.
 So why does the code even have lines 3-5 in the first place?
-More on that later, but if you're curious now, check out ```bash man fork() ```.
+More on that later, but if you're curious now, check out ```man fork```.

 main() starts by clearing higher areas of physical memory.
-The memory clearing leverages fuibyte() to determine the end of physical memory.
+This clearing leverages fuibyte() to determine the end of physical memory.
 Each time a a memory block is found, it is initalized to zero and added to a list of free memory blocks via a call on mfree().